mozilla-mobile/firefox-ios/README.md

 This branch (main)
 -----------

-This branch works with [Xcode 13.1](https://developer.apple.com/download/all/?q=xcode), Swift 5.5.1 and supports iOS 13 and above.
+This branch works only with [Xcode 13.2.1](https://developer.apple.com/download/all/?q=xcode), Swift 5.5.2 and supports iOS 13 and above.

-*Please note:* due to dependency issues, development of Firefox-iOS is currently only supported on Intel based Macs, and not Apple Silicon based Macs.
+*Please note:* Both Intel and M1 macs are supported 🎉 and we use swift package manager.

 Please make sure you aim your pull requests in the right direction.